 NOTE: Please respond to the toll-free number 1-833-250-2290 as you will not see the school name when the system calls out to you.

-Appointments in the middle of the day are best handled by providing a letter/note to the classroom teacher the day before the appointment.
+Appointments in the middle of the day are best handled by both the teacher and office staff the day before the appointment.
 This communication allows the teacher to make any arrangements for your child’s work and allows the office to keep track of your child.
+The office staff will ensure the appointment is correctly indicated in the system.

 Inclement Weather